kpreid/e-on-javascript/README.txt

 It is entirely written in E and JavaScript, and it compiles E code into JavaScript which should run in a typical web browser.

-It is rather sketchy: various parts are specific to the test cases I've been working on, and it has several protection flaws:
-  - the code generator is not robust against funky identifier names
+It is rather sketchy: various parts are specific to the test cases I've been working on, and it has at least one protection flaw: the code generator is not robust against funky identifier names.
-  - there is no proper safeScope; all code has access to stdout and timer, at least.

 --- Setting up